StackVista/stackstate-docs/setup/install-stackstate/troubleshooting.md

    * The pod is unschedulable, there are nodes it would fit on, but those nodes have `taints` that the pod doesn not tolerate.
 To solve this more nodes can be added that don't have the taints, but StackState can also be [configured](kubernetes_openshift/customize_config.md#override-default-configuration) to tolerate certain taints and run on the tainted nodes.

    For pods with state `ImagePullBackOff` also check the exact error message, common causes are:
-   * Incorrect username/password used to pull the images
+   * An incorrect username/password used to pull the images
-   * The docker registry not being accessible
+   * Connecting to the docker registry failed, this can be due to authentication issues or connectivity issues (firewalls, air-gapped installations)
    * A typo in the overriden docker image registry URL

    To find out a more detailed cause for the `Pending`, `ImagePullBackOff` or `CrashLoopBackOff` states use this command: